ROCm-LS/monai/docs/install/installation.rst

 Installing from source
 -----------------------

 To build MONAI for AMD ROCm from source, follow the steps given in this section.
 This installation method should be used by MONAI for AMD ROCm developers.
-MONAI for AMD ROCm users should use the :ref:`package-install`.
+If you're a MONAI for AMD ROCm user, see :ref:`package-install`.

-1. Set up the Docker image

-   Use the ROCm Docker image from Dockerhub:
+1. Set up the Docker image using ROCm Docker image from Dockerhub.

    .. code-block:: shell

+      docker pull rocm/dev-ubuntu-22.04
       docker run --cap-add=SYS_PTRACE --ipc=host --privileged=true   \
          --shm-size=512GB --network=host --device=/dev/kfd     \
          --device=/dev/dri --group-add video -it               \
          -v $HOME:$HOME  --name ${LOGNAME}_monai               \
                                            rocm/dev-ubuntu-22.04

-2. Install the required system dependencies
+2. Install the required system dependencies.

    .. code-block:: shell